-- Always notify your division office if you are going to miss class.
-If possible, also notify your department chair.
-If the absence is last-minute, with no realistic chance to find a sub, please email your class(es) as well. - If you are unable to reach your dean or their administrative assistant, call the switchboard operator at (805) 678-5800 to report your absence. - Faculty teaching partially online (hybrid) classes may not arbitrarily alter the inperson to online instruction ratio.
+- Always notify, via email, your division office, department chair, and dean if you are going to miss class.
+If the absence is last-minute, with no realistic chance to find a sub, please email your class(es) as well. - If you are unable to reach your dean or their administrative assistant, call the switch-board operator at (805) 678-5800 to report your absence. - Faculty teaching partially online (hybrid) classes may not arbitrarily alter the in-person to online instruction ratio.
 An instructor teaching a partially online class who misses a scheduled in-person or Zoom meeting must report that absence, even if the instructor assigns additional asynchronous online work. - If time permits, your dean or department chair will arrange for a qualified substitute instructor.
 The District Employee Absentee Report should be kept updated as the month progresses and submitted to the appropriate division office at the end of each month.
 The hours and cause of each absence must be noted according to the codes on the form - The division office forwards the Faculty Absence and Notice of Substitution Form to Payroll.